Italian bonds bask in afterglow of recovery fund deal | Business

 Italian bonds bask in afterglow of recovery fund deal

-Italy's 10-year bond yield fell to fresh 4-1/2 month lows on Thursday, moving closer towards 1%, as growing confidence in the euro zone outlook following this week's recovery fund deal boosted southern European debt.
-Ten-year bond yields in Italy -- the euro zone's biggest sovereign bond market in terms of outstanding debt -- have tumbled 17 basis points this week, set for their best week in two months.
+Italy's 10-year bond yield fell to 4-1/2 month lows on Thursday, heading closer to 1%, as growing confidence in the euro zone outlook following this week's recovery fund deal boosted southern European debt.
+Ten-year yields in Italy - the euro zone's biggest sovereign bond market in terms of outstanding debt - have tumbled 18 basis points this week, set for their best week in two months.
 When a bond's price rises, the yield falls.

-The closely-watched gap between Italian and German 10-year bond yields touched 154.50 bps, its narrowest level since late March.
-Aggressive European Central Bank stimulus had already helped push down borrowing costs across the euro zone.
-This together with the 750 billion euro EU recovery fund have eased concerns about the future of highly indebted Italy, one of the hardest hit Europe countries by the coronavirus.
+The closely-watched gap between Italian and German 10-year bond yields hit 152 bps, its narrowest since late March.
+Aggressive European Central Bank stimulus had already pushed down euro zone borrowing costs.
+This together with the 750 billion euro EU recovery fund have eased concerns about outlook for highly indebted Italy, one of the European countries hardest hit by the coronavirus.

 "The ECB and now the recovery fund have ensured that structural concerns are no longer the key determinant of peripheral yields and spreads, which means that peripheral debt will perform in line with risky assets more broadly," said Richard McGuire, head of rates at Rabobank.
 "The agreement of the recovery fund has boosted risk appetite and thus prompted a further rally in peripherals but, conspicuously, unaccompanied by higher core yields.
 This, to us reflects the fact that fund is of symbolic importance more than it is reflective of debt mutualisation."